mthielvoldt/firment/README.md

 1. (no terminal rq'd) Start Docker desktop if not already running.
 1. (no terminal rq'd) Start mosquitto broker docker container\
 `cd broker && broker.sh`
+1. Plug in your ESP32-S3 to your computer's USB.
 1. Start rfc2217 server to provide USB serial port access to the idf docker container (next step)\
 `cd esp/mqtt5 && . usb.sh`
 1. Start the ESP's idf docker container \